jechol/daybit-api-docs/source/index.html.md

 | public_data | Authorized to access public data (ex, Market Summary, Order Book and so on).
 To get this authorization level from an API key, please include 'Market Inquiry' at the API key pair creation.
 | private_data | Authorized to access private data (ex, Asset and so on).
 To get this authorization level from an API key, please include 'Private Asset Inquiry' at the API key pair creation.
 | trade | Authorized to call trade related APIs (ex, Order, Trade and so on).
 To get this authorization level from an API key, please include 'Trading API' at the API key pair creation.
-| transaction | Authorized to call transaction related APIs (ex, Deposit, Wdrl and so on).
+| transaction | Authorized to call transaction related APIs (ex, Deposit, Withdrawal and so on).
 To get this authorization level from API key, please include 'Withdrawal API' at the API key pair creation.

 You can generate maximum 5 API key pairs per account in [API Keys](https://www.daybit.com/mypage/api-managements) tab in My Page.
 Each API Key pair can have following authorizations: